w3f/polkadot-wiki/docs/general/getting-started.md

 - 5 DOT - minimum contribution required to participate in [crowdloans](../learn/learn-crowdloans)
   for [parachain slot auctions](../learn/learn-auction)

-- ?? - you can participate in Democracy voting

 - 20 DOT - you can register an [on-chain identity](../learn/learn-identity).

 - 120 DOT - you can nominate validators and earn staking rewards.
 Learn more on